lionkor/lionkor/README.md

 ### Collaboration

-I'm always happy to contribute time and effort into any project that is looking for a C++ engineer.
+I'm always happy to contribute time and effort into any project that is looking for a C++, C or Rust engineer.
 Contact me via [email](mailto:development@kortlepel.com) if you are interested in a partnership.

 [![](https://img.shields.io/badge/E--Mail-Message%20me!-blue)](mailto:development@kortlepel.com) [![](https://img.shields.io/badge/Discord-Join%20my%20server!-%237289da%20)](https://discord.gg/6vKcaMqR5K)